-- 2.2.3.5.1 The number of employees travelling to Partiament on official duty for the same matter is limited to three (3) employees, unless otherwise approved in advance by the accounting authority or appropriate authority. - 2.2.3.5.2 The number of employees travelling by air to other centres (for example to regional or district offices) to attend an official engagement on the same matter is also limited to three (3) employees, unless otherwise approved in advance by the responsible EXCO member. - 2.2.3.5.3 Para 2.2.3.5.1 and 2.2.3.5.2 do not apply to: - Accounting authority - Non-executive members serving on governance committee - CE - CE direct reports (EXCO) - 2.2.3.5.4 With the limitation of the number of employees traveiling by air to other centres to attend an official engagement on the same matter to three (3) employees, Board will do an annual once off in advance approval for the Executive Forum and GM Forum. - 2.2.3.5.5 The respective divisions are to prepare an annual request to Board to approve people travelling to the Divisional Executive forums for the upcoming year.
+- 2.2.3.5.1 The number of employees travelling to Parliament on official duty for the same matter is limited to three (3) employees, unless otherwise approved in advance by the accounting authority or appropriate authority. - 2.2.3.5.2 The number of employees travelling by air to other centres (for example to regional or district offices) to attend an official engagement on the same matter is also limited to three (3) employees, unless otherwise approved in advance by the responsible EXCO member.

+2.2.3.5.3 Para 2.2.3.5.1 and 2.2.3.5.2 do not apply to:

+- Accounting authority - Non-executive members serving on governance committee - CF - CE direct reports (EXCO) - 2.2.3.5.4 With the limitation of the number of employees traveiling by air to other centres to attend an official engagement on the same matter to three (3) employees, Board will do an annual once off in advance approval for the Executive Forum and GM Forum. - 2.2.3.5.5 The respective divisions are to prepare an annual request to Board to approve people travelling to the Divisional Executive forums for the upcoming year.
 This request for approval is to be submitted with the division's annual budget presentations to EXCO.

-When downloaded from the document management system, this document is uncontrolled and the responsibility sests with the uniforcised version on the system.
+When downloaded from the document management system, this document is uncontrolled and the responsibility rests with the user to ensure it is in line with the authorised version on the system.

-No part of this document may be reproduced without the expressed consent of the copyright holder, Eakom Holdings SQC Limited, Reg No 2002/015527/06.
+No part of this document may be reproduced without the expressed consent of the copyright holder, Eakorn Holdings SQC Limited, Reg No 2002/015527/06.